ImaanBontle/SDV-immersive-weathers/README.md

 <!--Incompatible-->
 ### Incompatible Mods <a id="incompatible"></a>

 In general, any mod which alters the weather is likely incompatible.
-However, note that [Content Patcher][content-patcher-link] packs which only change the appearance of weather *should* still be compatible.

-Currently, the list of known weather mods includes:
+Note that [Content Patcher][content-patcher-link] packs which change the appearance of weather *should* still be compatible.
+Currently, the list of known weather mods and their status includes:

 - **[More Rain][more-rain-link]** - *incompatible*.
 Alters the weather probabilities.
 - **[Rain Plus][rain-plus-link]** - *likely incompatible*.
 Forces rain on certain days of the week.